shawnmckinney/LdapEntityManager/DESIGN.md

 #### Java Class

-The Jackson requires a Java class for target of data binding operations.
+Jackson requires a Java class for target of data binding operations.

 The Java class ...
 - contains the target data mappings where the logical and physical element names are stored.